SocialEngine/phpv4-issues/CONTRIBUTING.md

 <a name="features"></a>
 ## Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of SocialEngine.
-It's up to *you* to make a strong case to convince the SocialEngine's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+Please suggest features in our [**Feature Requests**](https://github.com/SocialEngine/phpv4-feature-requests/) page